agircc/agir-learning/README.md

 The core purpose of AGIR Learning is to **accelerate skill development through simulated practice in a safe environment**.
 Whether learning medical diagnosis, negotiation tactics, or programming techniques, the system provides:

-1. **Structured learning environments** defined as processes in YAML
+1. **Structured learning environments** defined as scenarios in YAML
 2. **Role-based AI agents** that simulate different participants in the learning scenario
 3. **Guided reflection** to help learners understand their strengths and areas for improvement
 4. **Iterative skill development** through repeated practice with increasing complexity

 ### Key Concepts

-- **Learner**: The primary user whose skills are being developed through the process.
+- **Learner**: The primary user whose skills are being developed through the scenario.
 In the database, a learner is a record in the user table.
 - **Scenario**: A structured sequence of interactions designed as a learning experience for specific skills.
 - **Agents**: AI participants in the scenario represented by different roles (stored as users in the database).
 - **Evolution**: The mechanism by which the learner's skills improve through experiences, feedback, and guided reflection.